Miscellaneous Useful Information

 A list of useful sites to use to help with your research can be found here.

-The History Centre has compiled a comprehensive database of information re people who have served in the armed forces.
+The History Centre has compiled a comprehensive database of information regarding people who have served in the armed forces.
 Originally it concentrated on WW1 but is now expanding to include previous and later service personnel.
-You can submit information that you have re local people.
+The site also includes data from Salford War Memorials and Bolton Remembers.
+You can submit information that you have regarding local people.

 BOLTON REGISTRARS